Articles By Bruce Scodova

 • by Messier objects

-• by Herschel objects
+• by Herschel objects (400 I & II, 2500)

 • by Constellation

-It has always been my personal goal to observe all the NGC objects.
+It has always been my personal goal to observe all the NGC and IC objects.
 Realistically, this is a task that will most likely never get accomplish unless I move or observe from locations farther south.
 However, using my Astronomical Observations database, I can generate a variety of observing lists (projects) much smaller in scope and easier to accomplish.
 This was first done by grouping the NGC objects by constellations and then treating each constellation as an observing project.
 With the addition of the Revised IC catalog, my ambitions changed to include all NGC and IC objects.
 To accomplish this seemingly impossible task, I once again turned to observing projects.
 In addition to NGC and IC objects by constellation, I added the circumpolar project, all NGC and IC circumpolar galaxies.
 Since the Herschel objects are NGC objects (all 2500 of them), I added a Herschel 2500 project.
 This was further broken down into the Herschel 400 (I) and Herschel 400 (II) projects which are objects defined by the Astronomical League.
 The Messier project was the easiest and first project completed.
 While I continue to work on these projects, I would observe PGC and other non NGC/IC in the vicinity of the primary target, thanks to Megastar and optical encoders which made location and identification of these objects possible.
 Observing sessions had purpose and at the end of the evening, work was getting accomplished.

-To view my observing projects mentioned in this article, go to the following address: www.wro.org/scodova/observations.html.
+To view my observing projects mentioned in this article, visit the following address: http://www.scodova.wroras.org/observations.html.
 If there is a particular observing project you would like to work on, let me know and I will generate the list for you.
 In the future, I plan on making my Astronomical Observations application available on the web.
 The application will be modified so that registered users can enter their own observations, etc. and generate and track their own projects.
 With internet access at the observatory, one could enter their observations and generate their lists while at the telescope!

 Bruce Scodova